Before you choose a plan, consider the following:

 - Effective Dates – In most cases, your coverage becomes effective on the first day of the next month after you apply.
 However, if you enroll in a plan during the Annual Election Period (AEP) between October 15 and December 7, using the AEP election, your coverage will become effective January 1 of the following year.

-You should know that if you purchase a stand-alone prescription drug plan (PDP) while you are enrolled in a Medicare Advantage plan that has prescription drug coverage, you will be disenrolled automatically from your Medicare Advantage plan.
+You should know that if you purchase a stand-alone prescription drug plan (PDP) while enrolled in a Medicare Advantage plan that has prescription drug coverage, you’ll be disenrolled automatically from your Medicare Advantage Prescription Drug plan.